Germanic paganism: Secondary sources

 Most textual sources on Germanic religion were written by outsiders.
 The chief textual source for Germanic religion in the Roman period is Tacitus's Germania.
 There are problems with Tacitus's work, however, as it is unclear how much he really knew about the Germanic peoples he described and because he employed numerous topoi dating back to Herodotus that were used when describing a barbarian people.
-Tacitus' reliability as a source can be characterized by his rhetorical tendencies, since one of the purposes of Germania was to present his Roman compatriots with an example of the virtues he believed they were missing.
+Tacitus' reliability as a source can be characterized by his rhetorical tendencies, since one of the purposes of Germania was to present his Roman compatriots with an example of the virtues he believed they lacked.
 Julius Caesar, Procopius, and other ancient authors also offer some information on Germanic religion.

 Textual sources for post-Roman continental Germanic religion are written by Christian authors: Some of the gods of the Lombards are described in the 7th-century Origo gentis Langobardorum ("Origin of the Lombard People"), while a small amount of information on the religion of the pagan Franks can be found in Gregory of Tours's late 6th-century Historia Francorum ("History of the Franks").
 An important source for the pre-Christian religion of the Anglo-Saxons is Bede's Ecclesiastical History of the English People (c.
 731).
 Other sources include historians such as Jordanes (6th century CE) and Paul the Deacon (8th century), as well as saint lives and Christian legislation against various practices.